Wild Vietnam: Rare Primates & Mammals 2-Week Expedition

 5. Small Indian Civet – Often reliable, but tricky

-6. Masked Palm Civet – Often reliable, but tricky
+6. Masked Palm Civet – Reliable

 7. Yellow-throated Marten – Often reliable, but tricky